skillrepos/aia-day2-b/labs.md

-# Understanding MCP (Model Context Protocol) - A hands-on guide
+# Enterprise AI Accelerator Workshop
-## Understanding how AI agents can connect to the world
+## Day 2 - Part 2 - MCP
 ## Session labs
-## Revision 3.00 - 10/27/25
+## Revision 1.0 - 11/24/25

 **Versions of dialogs, buttons, etc. shown in screenshots may differ from current version used in dev environments**